infinitered/ignite/README.md

   <br/>
 </p>

+_Note: if you're coming to [Chain React, the React Native Conference](https://infinite.red/ChainReactConf) in Portland July 10-11, we'll be handing out Ignite stickers!
+Be sure to say hi to an Infinite Red employee there._

 ### Ignite CLI is here!

 After months of work and sweat and tears, Ignite CLI has landed!
 We're incredibly proud of where Ignite CLI is and where it's headed.